Who is We Seek Travel?

 My name is Olly Gaspar, a travel photographer and adventure travel blogger.
 I have been traveling the world full-time since 2018 with my partner Haylea and have published over 600 travel guides on my blog We Seek Travel.

 Haylea and I live and breathe adventure.
-Traveling across six continents, we’ve backpacked across India, climbed Himalyan peaks, crossed a desert on camel-back, cycled through the Arctic Circle, trekked with mountain gorillas, and fought Muay Thai in Thailand.
+Traveling across six continents together, we’ve backpacked across India, climbed Himalyan peaks, crossed a desert on camel-back, cycled through the Arctic Circle, trekked with mountain gorillas, and fought Muay Thai in Thailand.

-I draw on my own travels to create inspiring guides on topics covering adventure & the outdoors, hiking, travel and photography gear, and experience and accommodation guides.
+I draw on these personal travel experiences to create inspiring travel guides on topics covering adventure & the outdoors, hiking, travel and photography gear, and tour & accommodation guides.

 About We Seek Travel